 100 Deadly Skills: Survival Edition: The SEAL Operative’s Guide to Surviving in the Wild and Being Prepared for Any Disaster100 Deadly Skills was written by retired SEAL Team member Clint Emerson.
 It features 100 skills are not necessarily deadly, so don’t think this is a book on 100 ways to kill something.

-Some of the ideas in the book you may never use, like how to fight a shark or run from a wild boar, so scan through the table of contents don’t worry about the things you’ll never need to know, and study the rest.
+Some of the ideas in the book you may never use, like how to fight a shark or run from a wild boar.
+Scan through the table of contents don’t worry about the things you’ll never need to know, and study the rest.
 You’ll discover why preparation is the most important thing, to how to find water, and even how to use household items has weapons.
 Something you hopefully won’t have to encounter, but good to know nonetheless.

 Readers have commented that it’s a fun and helpful read that should be in everyone’s library.

 Advanced Bushcraft: An Expert Field Guide to the Art of Wilderness SurvivalAnother book by Dave Canterbury, Advanced Bushcraft is a more advanced version of Bushcraft 101, could you tell by the name?
 This book goes into detail on surviving with little no tools.
 Dave covers crucial survival skills such as tracking to help you get closer to wildlife, crafting medicines from plants, and navigating without the use of a map or compass.

 He also offers ways to improvise and save money on bushcraft essentials.
 The idea behind Canterbury’s advice and guidance is so you can learn how to forgo your equipment, make use of your surroundings, and truly enjoy the wilderness.